parinam/Test-Plan-Challenge/TestPlan/Testing-Strategy.md

         * Width = 100
         * expected_output = banner.txt and preview
         ![alt text](../images/TEST.png "TEST")
-2. If all the test cases pass, add the high quality test cases to automation suite.
+2. If all the test cases pass, add the high quality test cases to automation suite that runs in continuous integration development            practice.
-3. Text conversion automation:
-    * UI Interaction - where users provide input text and match with preview results and banner.txt (downloadable file).
-The expected           output (preview result and downloadable file) can be stored as testdata in database or as a file in any common shared repo that is         accessible to developers and QA's.